 which gives some of prehistory of nanoscale heterogeneous matter models and modeling.
 The few governing equations had been really derived according to HSP-VAT heterogeneous conceptions for the matter.

-There won't be too many of references related to Hierarchical Heterogeneous Scaled atomic physics and electrodynamics, than of my work, sorry for this statement.
-I simply do not know other approaches which interpret these scale phenomena in a matter from the angle of using the Heterogeneous WSAM theorems, but not the Homogeneous Gauss-Ostrogradsky theorem, that's it.
-It just starts with the Heterogeneous Scaled mathematics, and then the physical applications come into the scene.
+There won't be too many of references related to Hierarchical Heterogeneous Scaled atomic physics and electrodynamics, than of our work, sorry for this statement.
+We simply do not know other approaches which interpret these scale phenomena in a matter under the angle of using the Heterogeneous physics and mathematics, WSAM kind of theorems, but not the Homogeneous "physics", Homogeneous Gauss-Ostrogradsky theorem, etc. It just starts with the Heterogeneous Scaled mathematics, and then the physical applications come into the scene.

 See more in sections on Heterogeneous Electrodynamics -